xulman/mastodon-sciview-take2/COMPILE.md

 ### Notes:

-Make sure Java 11 or newer is used.
+Make sure **exactly Java 11** is used.

-The versions must match.
+Furthermore, the package versions must match.
 This repository is wanting sciview of a particular version, see `pom.xml`, the `dependency` section.
-Either use sciview of that version, or update the `version` tag in the `pom.xml` to that of currently used sciview.
+Either use sciview of that version, or update the `version` tag in the `pom.xml` to the current version of your sciview.
 The version of the currently used sciview can be found in the `sciview/settings.gradle.kts`, the entry `gradle.rootProject`.

 Known functional versions are: